mgonzalezo/CKAD_Preparation/README.md

 CKAD is a hands-on exam provided by CNCF (Cloud Native Computing Foundation).
 You can see get all the general details of this exam here: https://www.cncf.io/certification/ckad/

-There are many forums and guidelines on this exam, I will try to add the preparation and additional details I found while taking the CKAD exam.
+There are many forums and guidelines on this exam, I will try to explain the preparation I went through and some key details I found while taking the exam.

 # 1. Preparation & Tips
   - Preparation for this exam, difference to many people may think, is not only about how fast you execute the commands.
 Instead, you must know where to look for and what is the best approach to solve a issue.
 For that, a solid Theory of the following concepts is important: